Airplane Coating Automation

-Final feasibility depends on device classification, coating requirements, and regulatory pathway.
+Final feasibility depends on component size, coating specification, masking requirements, booth constraints, and validation scope.

 Recommended System Approach

-A typical medical device coating solution is configured based on:
+A typical airplane component coating solution is configured based on:

 For system-level integration overview, see Robotic Painting System Integration.